-Service providers who fulfil the requirements laid down in the Freedom of Choice Act can express their interest to operate as a health and social services centre or an oral health services unit.
-Counties must approve the service providers on the basis of their expression of interest and conclude contracts with them.
+Service providers who fulfil the requirements laid down in the Freedom of Choice Act can express their interest to operate as health and social services centres or oral health services units.
+Counties will approve the service providers on the basis of their expression of interest and conclude contracts with them.
 Counties will also approve service providers who deliver services against health and social services vouchers.

-A national licencing and supervisory authority will monitor the service providers’ activities.
+A national licensing and supervisory authority will monitor the service providers’ activities.
 In addition, counties will have a responsibility to monitor health and social services centres, dental clinics and other providers of freedom of choice services.
 Clients who feel that there are deficiencies in the service provider’s services, access to these services or the treatment they receive will have the right to have the matter investigated by the county.

-The counties will be responsible for ensuring that all residents get the services they need and that services by all service providers form a well-functioning system that runs smoothly and efficiently.
-Counties can set out conditions regarding service chains and service integration, and the service providers must fulfil these conditions.
+Counties will be responsible for ensuring that all residents get the services they need and that services by all service providers form a well-functioning system that runs smoothly and efficiently.
+Counties can set out conditions for service providers to ensure well-functioning service chains and packages.

 The unincorporated county enterprise will be responsible for each client’s services as a whole, even when it grants services vouchers which clients can use to buy the service from another provider.
 Similarly, health and social services centres will be responsible for their service package for the client, even when the centre purchases some of the services from another service provider.

-A client care plan based on the client’s need for services would be the central tool for integrating the services for the client.
-Each client would have one client care plan, drawn up when necessary.
-It would contain a plan on all health and social services for the client, irrespective of service provider.
-Drawing up client care plans is the responsibility of the unincorporated country enterprise or the health and social services centre) would be responsible for drawing up the plan in accordance with the client’s need for services.
-The plan would be drawn up in cooperation with the client’s other service providers.
+Client care plans are used to integrate the different kinds of services the clients need.
+Each client will have one client care plan, drawn up when necessary.
+It will contain a plan on all health and social services for the client, irrespective of service provider.
+Drawing up client care plans is the responsibility of the unincorporated country enterprise or the health and social services centre together with other service providers.
 All service providers would have to follow the client care plan.